Pros and Cons of Moving to Qatar

 + PRO: The quality of education in Qatar is very good

 Qatar pours a tremendous amount of money into education, science and technology, and many world-class institutions have set up branches in Doha.
-The country also recruits teachers from overseas, and the quality of education in private schools is high.
+The country also recruits teachers from overseas, and the quality of education in private and public schools is high.

 - CON: There is limited space in schools and the cost of tuition is high

 Tuition at private international schools in Qatar is expensive.
 Seats in popular institutions are rare and waiting lists can be long, so advanced planning is often necessary to gain admission.
+On the other hand, though public independent schools are free, admission may be complicated for non-Qatari nationals.

 Healthcare in Qatar